miguelgimenezgimenez/bi_assessment/README.md

-# DARE
+## Description

 API REST following the swagger specs found at https://dare-nodejs-assessment.herokuapp.com/assessment-swagger/static/index.html

-## Description

 To do this assessment i have created an express app, with a connection to redis , (all embedded in a Docker container).
 The redis db is used to create a cache layer, this cache layer has been added on a service called apiService, this could be improved moving the caching layer to the